mhamann/mhamanncom/src/pages/about.md

     weight: 4
 template: page
 ---
-**Matt Hamann** is a software engineer and technologist with more than ten years of experience.
+**Matt Hamann** is a software engineer and technologist with more than ten years of experience designing and building web/cloud and mobile applications.
 After graduating from Bob Jones University with a B.S. in Information Systems Management, he continued his education at Carnegie Mellon University, receiving a Masters degree in the same field.

 Throughout his career, Matt has worked for both small businesses and Fortune 50 companies.
+His most recent roles have centered around cloud architecture and team leadership.

+Matt firmly believes that teams do their best work when they understand their [why.](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en) Great leaders run great companies, because they establish a clear mission.
+Matt's goal is to enable businesses to fulfill their mission through excellence in software.

 ### Hobbies